ekofiresearch/ekofiarticles.github.io/_posts/2018-12-08-slave-making-ants.md

      (adsbygoogle = window.adsbygoogle || []).push({});
 </script>

 Between about 15,000 known ant species, slave-making has been recorded in only 50.
 Of the 21 sub-families known in the ants, only two have slaves.
-Five different subgroups of slave-producing ants belong to a relatively small group, Formicoxenini.
+Five different subgroups of slave-making ants belong to a relatively small group, Formicoxenini.

 Foitzik thinks there might be more out there.
 In 2014 her team described a new American slave-maker species called Temnothorax pilagens.
 "We found it in Michigan, Vermont and New York, even though one would think that the ant fauna of the US is well studied."